voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :.w !bash
     :nmap <F6> :exec '!'.getline('.')

+Execute curent line as vim command:

+    :nmap <F6> :exec getline(".")

+You can also exec anny line:

+    yy:@0

 # Modelines
 It allows you to set preferences on a file-by-file basis, and allow you to mimic some of the preference-setting options of a few other popular editors (Vim, Emacs, and Kate).

     # vim: set noexapndtab:
     /* vim: set ai tw=75: */